Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

 You can request a private endpoint to a DPS instance by resource ID.
 In order to make this request, you need the resource owner to supply you with the resource ID.

-1. The resource ID is provided on to the properties tab for DPS resource as shown below.
+1. The resource ID is provided on the Properties page for the DPS resource in Azure portal, as shown in the following screenshot.

 Caution

-2. Once you have the resource ID, follow the steps above in Set up a private endpoint to step 3 on the Create a private endpoint Resource page.
+2. Once you have the resource ID, follow the steps in Set up a private endpoint to step 3 on the Resource tab of the Create a private endpoint page.
 Select Connect to an Azure resource by resource ID or alias and enter the information in the following table.

 Field Value